MoveEasy23/moveeasy23.github.io/README.md

+## Cruxix

-# Overview
+### Overview

-Cruxix is a next-generation autonomous vehicle concept designed for a future where driving is no longer a human responsibility.
+Cruxix was a collaborative project focused on creating a website that showcases a futuristic autonomous vehicle concept.
+The vehicle was imagined as a fully self-driving car without a steering wheel, designed around passenger comfort, productivity, and experience rather than traditional driving controls.

+### Project Objective

+The primary objective was to design and develop a website that effectively communicated our vision of future mobility.
+Through the website, we presented the concept, its features, design philosophy, and the potential impact of autonomous technology on transportation.

+### Website Features

+* Presentation of the Cruxix vehicle concept
+* Explanation of autonomous driving principles
+* Interactive and modern user interface
+* Visual storytelling to communicate the project's vision
+* Responsive design for multiple devices
+* Structured content highlighting key features and benefits

+### Team Collaboration

+This project was intentionally developed as a group effort to simulate a professional work environment.
+Team members were required to collaborate under deadlines, coordinate tasks, and make collective decisions throughout the development process.

+Working on Cruxix helped us:

+* Improve communication within a team
+* Learn how to make compromises when opinions differed
+* Manage responsibilities and workloads effectively
+* Adapt to project constraints and deadlines
+* Deliver a cohesive final product under pressure

+### Skills Developed

+* Web Design
+* UI/UX Thinking
+* Project Planning
+* Team Collaboration
+* Communication
+* Problem Solving
+* Time Management
+* Presentation and Storytelling

-### Why?
+### Outcome
-The project explores a simple but powerful question: What would a car look like if nobody ever had to drive it?
-For over a century, vehicles have been built around the driver.
-Steering wheels, pedals, dashboards, mirrors, and seating layouts all exist because a human is expected to control the vehicle.
-Cruxix challenges this assumption and reimagines the automobile as a fully autonomous living space designed around people rather than drivers.

--Nom de L'équipe: MoveEasy23

--Nom des membres:
+Cruxix successfully demonstrated how a website can be used to communicate an innovative technological vision.
+Beyond the final product, the project provided valuable experience in teamwork, collaboration, and delivering results in a deadline-driven environment.

+-Team Name: MoveEasy23

+-Group members:
-    - Naomi Nsankong : 300356860
+    - Naomi Nsankong : @Nsankong
-    - Antoni Keyrouz : 300478552
+    - Antoni Keyrouz : @antonikeyrouz
-    - Adrien Jonathan Amvame Amougou : 300514663
+    - Adrien Jonathan Amvame Amougou : @junesekai
-    - Abdou Bassirou Bassirou B Daouda : 300505710
+    - Abdou Bassirou Bassirou B Daouda : @abassiro
-    - Steven Pitalinam Atchall : 300497120
+    - Steven Pitalinam Atchall : @Screadman

-Nom Du produit : Cruxix

-Description: Il s'agit d'un concept de réinvention du véhicule automobile.
-Cruxix est une voiture intelligente ayant la particularité de ne pas avoir de volant et de se recharger en se déplaçant.